 How does it work?

 We have two options for deployment.
-Autonomous (defined path or random walk inside a defined area) or Manual (remote control by operator with handheld control unit).
+Autonomous (defined waypoint path) or Manual (remote control by operator with handheld control unit).
 Communications are handled via 4G links (SIM and data supplied on purchase) to facilitate a quick and easy setup for our users.

 How do I get it in and out of the water?